J. J. Wolf: 2020: Top 150 & Major debut & third round at US Open

 As of August 2020, Wolf won four Challenger titles and was victorious in three of his last five events dating back to the previous season.
-He was 14–2 with two titles during the first two months of 2020 before play was suspended due to the pandemic and made his top 150 debut on March 2, 2020, at World No. 144.
+He was 14–2 with two titles during the first two months of 2020 before play was suspended due to the pandemic and made his top 150 debut on March 2, 2020, at world No. 144.

-He qualified for the Western & Southern Open and was awarded a wildcard to the main draw at the 2020 U.S. Open.
-At the U.S. Open, Wolf defeated 29th-seeded Guido Pella of Argentina 6–2, 0–6, 6–3, 6–3 in the first round.
-Wolf went on to defeat Spain's Roberto Carballés Baena 6–2, 6–4, 6–3 in round two, before losing in the third round to Russian Daniil Medvedev 6–3, 6–3, 6–2.
+Wolf qualified for the Western & Southern Open and was awarded a wildcard to the main draw at the 2020 edition of US Open.
+In New York, Wolf defeated in the first round 29th seed Guido Pella of Argentina with four sets.
+The American went on to defeat Spain's Roberto Carballés Baena 6–2, 6–4, 6–3 in round two, before losing in the third round to Russian Daniil Medvedev with straight sets.
 Wolf is only the third Ohio State Buckeye to reach the third round at the US Open after Francisco González in 1980 and Roger Smith in 1994.